The Lord of the Rings: The Rings of Power - Review Season One

 Putting profit before story

-Let’s disregard the fact that the show is part of Tolkien's “Lord of the Ring” franchise.
-Even if it were just a standalone fantasy series, “The Rings of Power” would fall short; it relies too heavily on generic tropes and melodrama rather than forging new ground.
-The stereotypical characters are one-dimensional and fail to leave a lasting impression—at least no positive one.
+Even as a standalone fantasy series, The Rings of Power would fall short.
+It relies too heavily on generic tropes and melodrama rather than forging new ground.
+The one-dimensional, stereotypical characters are ultimately unimpressive and leave no positive lasting memory.

-The finale promised to answer the question at the heart of the first season: who is Sauron?
-It's a question they've been building up, but the execution doesn't make it all that exciting.
-Whether or not you're a fan, it just doesn't give you much reason to get invested.
+The season finale promised to answer the question at the heart of the first season: who is Sauron?
+Sadly, the revelation was underwhelming.
+It's hard to get invested, fan or not.
 I won't spoil his identity.
-If you watched it, you know who it is.
+If you watched the show, you know who it is.
 If you didn’t watch, you don’t care, anyway.
 In my case, I watched but still don't care.
-And how sad is that for a “Lord of the Rings” show?
+And how sad is that for a Lord of the Ring show?